isayev/ASE_ANI/README.md

 ### NOTICE: Python binaries built for python 3.6 and CUDA 9.2
 ### Works only under Ubuntu variants of Linux with a NVIDIA GPU

 This is a prototype interface for ANI-1x and ANI-1ccx neural network potentials for The Atomic Simulation Environment (ASE).
 Current ANI-1x and ANI-1ccx potentials provide predictions for the CHNO elements.
+The original ANI-1 and ANI-1x potentials are available in the "deprecated_original" original branch.
+However, for best performance the ANI-1x and ANI-1ccx ensembles in this branch should be used in any application.

 ## REQUIREMENTS:
 * Python 3.6 (we recommend [Anaconda](https://www.continuum.io/downloads) distribution)